jonpugh/jonpugh.github.io/cv/index.md

 ---
 layout: default
 ---
 <a class='download' href='/jonpugh.cv.pdf'>Download PDF</a>
 Brooklyn NY & Andover VT

 [linkedin.com/in/jonpugh](http://linkedin.com/in/jonpugh) <br/>
 [drupal.org/user/17028](http://drupal.org/user/17028)

-Creative software engineer with a focus on tools for more efficient development, (semi-)retiring from Drupal for Symfony, Chef, Vagrant, Jekyll, Jenkins, and whatever the future may bring.
+Creative software engineer with a focus on tools for more efficient development.
+Wishing to retire from Drupal in exchange for Symfony, Chef, Vagrant, Jekyll, Jenkins, and whatever the future may bring.

 Actively working with HTML since 1997, CSS & Javascript since 1999, PHP/MySQL since 2000, exclusively using Drupal since 2004.
 Broad & deep understanding of all web technologies, front-end and back.